 Also, unfavorable weather conditions, like wind and rain, have persisted over the months, cutting down calendar opportunities for trips outside of local waters.
 And despite tough conditions, some local fishermen have done well.
 As an example, avid angler Chris King went out on the 14th of August aboard the "Double Hooked" in rough seas.
 He returned with a 163.8 lbs marlin, seven 15 to 20 lbs. yellowfin tunas.
 The largest Yellowfin tuna landed was just the head.
 The crew had some great fish-head soup, while a very large shark had sashimi that day...

-On August 21st, angler Taulapapa Will Sword and 2 others landed a 455 lb. marlin and a 70-lb sailfish in 10 to 12 ft swells.
+On August 21st, angler Taulapapa Will Sword, AS AP member Jerome Jerome, and angler Sam Chung landed a 455 lb. marlin and a 70-lb sailfish in 10 to 12 ft swells.